Bonifacius Cornelis de Jonge: Early career

 De Jonge began his career as a civil servant.
 In 1917, he joined the Christian Historical Union (CHU) and was appointed Minister of War in the Cort van der Linden cabinet.
 Responsible for maintaining Dutch neutrality in World War I, de Jonge was further appointed interim Minister of the Navy on 28 June 1918.
 He remained Minister in both portfolios until the fall of the government at the 1918 general election.

 Following the end of the war, de Jonge briefly serve as an attaché to the viceroy of the Dutch colony of Surinam.
 He was later appointed by the government of Hendrikus Colijn to serve on the board of the Bataafse Petroleum Maatschappij.
 He also refused appointments as Minister for War, Minister of War and Navy (1922), Queen's Commissioner in Utrecht (1924), and mayor of Rotterdam (1928).

 Governor-general

 In 1931, de Jonge became governor-general of the Dutch East Indies.
 As governor-general, he was opposed to any form of Indonesian nationalism and unwilling to see the Volksraad, the semi-legislative body of the colony, play any significant role.
 Under his rule, the repressiveness of the colonial government increased, with political meetings being frequently broken up by the police and speakers arrested.
+He reversed the plan of his predecessor to gradually close the Boven-Digoel concentration camp, and continued to use it as a place of exile for nationalist figures.
 A year into his tenure, the colonial administration announced the Wild School Ordinance which required permission from the authorities before any private school without a government subsidy could be established.
 Organized nationalist opposition ultimately resulted in de Jonge suspending the ordinance in 1933.

 He left the position on 16 September 1936.
 He was replaced by Alidius Tjarda van Starkenborgh Stachouwer.
 He died on 24 June 1958, in Zeist, Netherlands.